The last time I turned down a whisky, I didn’t understand the question. –Anonymous

 The other reason we headed from Paris into the winter Highland hills is that I enjoy single malt whisky.
 My husband–well, he enjoys driving on the opposite side of the road.
 Match, game, win-win!

 I don’t simply like to taste or sip whisky.
 I need to understand it.
-“Distilled” into bullet points, this is what I know about the native drink of some of my ancestors.
+“Distilled” into bullet points, this is what I know about the drink of my ancestors.

 - Single malt Scotch whisky is distilled and matured in Scotland from 100% malted barley and water.
 No other grains are added.
 It is the product of only one distillery.